rwslinkman/presentablelibrary/README.md

 Handling clicks
 ----------
-The PresentableAdapter comes with an internal click and long-click listener.
+The PresentableAdapter comes with an internal click and long-click listener.<br/>
 A listener can be set through the `PresentableAdapter` constructor.
  ```
  mAdapter = new PresentableAdapter<>(new ExampleStringPresenter(), data,